testing-cabal/testtools/doc/for-test-authors.rst

 Legacy skip support
 ~~~~~~~~~~~~~~~~~~~

-If you are using a this feature when running your test suite with a legacy
+If you are using this feature when running your test suite with a legacy
 ``TestResult`` object that is missing the ``addSkip`` method, then the
 ``addError`` method will be invoked instead.
 If you are using a test result
 from testtools, you do not have to worry about this.